regalk13/Amazon_Viewer/README.md

 # Amazon Viewer

-Amazon Viewer is a personal project to learn basic Java and more advanced things
+Amazon Viewer is a personal project to learn basic Java and more advanced things.
+(Not to be serious I just wanted to put all my java knowledge in a repo).

 ## Installation